VaishnaviBarge/Roxiler-Assignment/README.md

    cd product-dashboard
    npm install
    npm run dev
--Open the application in your browser at http://localhost:5173/```
+#Open the application in your browser at http://localhost:5173/